 Today’s episode of Bottom Line Faith features Rob Baugher, CEO of Baugher Design and Remodel.

 “Don’t tell me how high you can jump while praising the Lord tell me how straight you can walk when you come down.
-I wanna see you walk it out every day.
-I wanna see you follow Him, then I know I can trust you.”
+I want to see you walk it out every day.
+I want to see you follow Him; then I know I can trust you.”

 Rob: Thank you, Ray.
 It’s a pleasure to be here.